lucidarch/docs/content/contribution-guide/_index.md

 ## Bug Reports

-To encourage active collaboration, Lucid Architecture strongly encourages pull requests, not just bug reports.
+To encourage active collaboration, Lucid strongly encourages pull requests, not just bug reports.
 "Bug reports" may also be sent in the form of a pull request containing a failing test or steps to reproduce the bug.

 However, if you file a bug report, your issue should contain a title and a clear description of the issue.
 You should also include as much relevant information as possible and a code sample that demonstrates the issue.
 The goal of a bug report is to make it easy for yourself - and others - to replicate the bug and develop a fix.